 It’s worth mentioning that not every single cat falls for this trick.
 Some pet owners reported their cats not budging toward the tape squares or even walking right through them without a second glance (hmm, maybe some of these cats are onto us!).

 That said, it’s a safe and fun way to play around with your cat on a boring day, so why not test it out for yourselves and see what happens?

 We heard about the trick where you put a box shape on the floor in tape and a cat will still sit in it.
 Pepper fell for it hook line and sinker.

 I read somewhere that if you tape a square on the floor, you will trap a cat.
 Slash proved the theory…

-For more kitty cuteness, see these adorable cats try to sit like humans in the video below:
+For more kitty cuteness, see these adorable sleepy cats who remind us of ourselves in the morning: